karuppiah7890/web-games/game-of-life/engine/STORY.md

 The code has the explanation of how it has been implemented.
 After iterating through alive cells and checking which ones will still remain alive, I iterated through the dead cells near the alive cells and checked which one would become alive :)

 After adding more tests, instead of beautifying the engine, I want to build the UI to see this in effect! :D

+---

+I have also added a test for the Toad pattern

+I'm wondering if I should give away the initial generation of all these patterns! :D Give away as part of the package that is!

+Or I guess I'll just copy paste this stuff for now 🤷 Maybe later I can export constants if needed!

+I'm planning to publish this as an npm package for now! :D